-BART supports installation on a SLES 12 host.
-For information about how to install BART on SLES, please see the EDB Postgres Backup and Recovery Installation and Upgrade Guide.
+For more information about configuring the scan_interval parameter, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at the EDB website.

 1.2 Conventions Used in this Guide

 The following is a list of conventions used throughout this document.